This page will be regularly updated with Library resources built to support faculty through their transition to online teaching.

 Learn how to request a TVCC Library Card and login into the library databases with these guides:

 We have two excellent video databases.
 Films on Demand has a large collection of educational programs, news reports, interviews, stage performances, and documentaries.
 Kanopy is like Library Netflix; it has a huge library of classic and contemporary film and documentaries.
 Films from both databases can be embedded into your Canvas course shell.

 We are creating video tutorials for students about basic research skills.
 These videos can be added to your Canvas shells.
-Let Kelsea know if there is a specific research topic you'd like us to make a video about!

 Open Educational Resources